ychong4/ychong4.github.io/Activity 2/ABtest/Readme.md

 our target variable is "REVENUE".
 Therefore, we will plot to understand the distribution of the revenue in different user groups.
 We first remove the extreme outlier value, which is near $200 revenue for a single user.

+The statistics for the dataset is shown below:

 The revenue distribution for the entire dataset is shown below:

 ![](scenario_1.png)